Harry-Yates/Harry-Yates/README.md

 San José 21° 🌧️ · Stockholm 9° ☁️

 # 21°
-🌧️ **This evening, moderate rainfall with steady precipitation.
-Golden hour for ~15 mins.**
+🌧️ **This evening, moderate rainfall with steady precipitation, sunrise at 5:44 AM.**

 **↑** 26° **↓** 18° · Tomorrow: 🌧️ 25°
 Week: ▁▄▆▆▂██ (23° to 27°)